sela-rhinops/bootcamp-monitoring/Lab-01.md

 ## Deploy the Operator

+- TODO: First download the bundle.yaml locally and sed namespace: default to namespace: monitoring

 1. To deploy the operator and CRDs we can use the official [bundle.yaml](https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/master/bundle.yaml) file.
   ```
   kubectl create ns monitoring